Here are just a few stories from our CIERP alums. Please share your updates with email@example.com!

 Since then, I have come back to the Boston area and now work as an Innovation and Sustainability Analyst for Enel Green Power, an Italian power producer that is quickly becoming one of the largest global renewable energy companies as it retires its fossil fuel fleet.
 As a student of Professor Gallagher's Innovation and Prosperity class, I could not have imagined how much I would be connecting those dots in real time a year later.
 To use the terminology from class: my job involves scouting out and helping startup companies get through the valley of death, providing them with a platform to demonstrate and then scale up their renewable energy technologies in partnership with Enel.
 I caught the innovation bug from Professor Gallagher and have a deep appreciation for how much her class attuned me to the barriers that new ideas often face, and how to overcome them."

-"After finishing at Fletcher, I worked at World Resources Institute supporting South American and Asian governments implement their NDCs.
-More recently, I am pursuing a route through the private sector to promote the implementation of sustainable practices.
-Currently, I work on strategy and partnership engagement for a research and design lab called SPACE10.
-Our focus is to push our funder, IKEA (one of the largest food distributors and purchasers of wood), toward the fantastic opportunity of creating scaled, meaningful, and sustainable impact across their business.
-Both at WRI and SPACE10, my focus has been on facilitating collaborative impact by motivating people of different disciplines to work together.
+"After finishing at Fletcher, I worked at World Resources Institute supporting South American and Asian governments in implementing their NDCs.
+Since then, I was at MIT building partnerships between academia and sustainability-focused companies in Denmark.
+Now, I have switched to promoting the adoption and implementation of sustainable practices and solutions through the private sector.
+At IKEA's external and future-focused innovation lab, SPACE10, I do this through research and design of solutions that challenge IKEA to be more affordable, accessible and sustainable.
+At SPACE10, my focus is on leveraging the scale and impact of a company like IKEA to be bolder by thinking differently about how a company can improve people's lives.
 The opportunity at Fletcher to engage in a wide range of coursework has so far allowed for a seamless transition across the public sector, academia, and now the private sector.
-The opportunity at Fletcher to explore my interests gave me the flexibility and creativity to pursue a career in a type of diplomacy I didn’t know existed."
+Being able to explore my interests at Fletcher gave me the flexibility and creativity to pursue a career in a type of diplomacy I didn’t know existed"

 |Andy Tirrell, F’17